odoo/o-spreadsheet/doc/extending/xlsx/xlsx_import.md

 - Figures :

-  - figures that have an anchor different than twoCellAnchor (but I couldn't find when a different anchor type was used in Excel)
+  - figures that have an anchor different than twoCellAnchor (Google Sheets uses oneCellAnchor)
-  - figures that don't contain a chart (eg. Images)

 - Charts :